mubashiralikalhoro/react-native-architecture/README.md

 To set up the project, clone the repository and install the necessary dependencies:

 1.  download the code in zip
-2.  delete .ignore from downloaded zip
+2.  delete `.gitignore` from downloaded zip
 3.  paste it inside your project and run the command below

 Add the following dependencies: